fleetdm/fleet/handbook/quality/README.md

 ### Inbox
 When a new bug is created using the [bug report form](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=bug%2C%3Areproduce&template=bug-report.md&title=), it is in the "inbox" state.
-At this state, QA is responsible for going through the inbox and asking for more reproduction details from the reporter, asking the product team for more guidance, or acknowledging the bugs.
+At this state, the [bug review DRI](#rituals) (QA) is responsible for going through the inbox and asking for more reproduction details from the reporter, asking the product team for more guidance, or acknowledging the bugs.

 > Some bugs may also be the domain of the digital-experience team.
 If QA believes this is the case, then QA should put the bug onto the g-digital-experience board and assign it to ...
 TODO.
 The digital experience team has their own bug process which is not governed by this process.